Explanations and visualisations:

 - model architecture types:

-- full encoder-decoder Transformers (e.g. t5)
+- full encoder-decoder Transformers (e.g. t5), used for machine translation, but also for generation.

 - training objective: